Jumia Technologies (JMIA) Gains As Market Dips: What You Should Know

-Coming into today, shares of the company had gained 6.43% in the past month.
-In that same time, the Retail-Wholesale sector gained 1.71%, while the S&P 500 gained 2.76%.
+The latest trading session saw Jumia Technologies (JMIA) ending at $4.76, denoting a +1.06% adjustment from its last day's close.
+This move outpaced the S&P 500's daily loss of 0.03%.
+Elsewhere, the Dow saw a downswing of 0.61%, while the tech-heavy Nasdaq appreciated by 0.56%.

+Shares of the company witnessed a loss of 9.6% over the previous month, trailing the performance of the Retail-Wholesale sector with its loss of 0.9% and the S&P 500's gain of 1.39%.

-Analysts and investors alike will be keeping a close eye on the performance of Jumia Technologies in its upcoming earnings disclosure.
+Market participants will be closely following the financial results of Jumia Technologies in its upcoming release.

-For the full year, the Zacks Consensus Estimates are projecting earnings of -$0.25 per share and revenue of $208.18 million, which would represent changes of +74.49% and +4.57%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of -$0.25 per share and a revenue of $208.18 million, indicating changes of +74.49% and +4.57%, respectively, from the former year.

 Investors should also take note of any recent adjustments to analyst estimates for Jumia Technologies.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Right now, Jumia Technologies possesses a Zacks Rank of #3 (Hold).
+As of now, Jumia Technologies holds a Zacks Rank of #3 (Hold).

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 63, positioning it in the top 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 74, putting it in the top 30% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report